JohLeo/JohLeo/README.md

 I'm Johanna.
 * My stack includes, but is not limited to: React, Javascript, CSS & Typescript.
-* Fun interactions and user experiences that are genuinly enjoyable makes my heart tick.
+* Fun interactions and user experiences that are genuinely enjoyable make my heart tick.
-* I believe the best idéas come to life through collaboration.\
+* I believe the best ideas come to life through collaboration.\
 \
 **Portfolio – [www.johannaleonsson.com](https://johannaleonsson.com)**
 \